buildpacks/rfcs/text/0000-app-image-extensions.md

 ## Building an App with Additional Packages

-Given a root buildpack with ID `example/git`, the following configuration can be used with a Golang app:
+Given a root buildpack with ID `example/git`, the following configuration can be used in combination with a `example/golang` buildpack, for a Go app:

 `project.toml`:
 ```toml